Lethal Pneumonia Outbreak Caused By Low Chlorine In Flint Water

 An outbreak of Legionnaires' disease that killed 12 people and sickened at least 87 in Flint, Mich., in 2014 and 2015 was caused by low chlorine levels in the municipal water system, scientists have confirmed.
 It's the most detailed evidence yet linking the bacterial disease to the city's broader water crisis.

 In April 2014, Flint's water source switched from Lake Huron to the Flint River.
-Almost immediately, residents noticed tap water was discolored and acrid smelling.
+Almost immediately, residents noticed tap water was discolored and acrid-smelling.
 By 2015, scientists uncovered that the water was contaminated with lead and other heavy metals.

 Just months after the water source changed, hospitals were reporting large numbers of people with Legionnaires' disease.